Neurita/pypes/docs/connectivity.md

 # Resting-state fMRI connectivity analysis
 **This pipeline is under development.**

-This pipeline would need to warp an atlas file with the fMRI image, and then perform the connectivity measures.
+This pipeline warps an atlas file to the fMRI space, and then perform the connectivity measures with the pre-processed rs-fMRI data.

+This pipeline depends on the anatomical and rs-fMRI pre-processing pipelines.

 There is already an interface almost done in [`pypes.interfaces.nilearn.connectivity`](https://github.com/Neurita/pypes/blob/master/pypes/interfaces/nilearn/connectivity.py) for this.

 ##### Related settings